KaliPatternbraker/Project_1_Team_1/README.md

 # Project_1_Team_1

 ## Z-Score Calculator App using CSV Data pulled from "” Capital IQ
 **Objective:** The goal of this project is to build a Z-Score calculator to automate the process of calculating Z-Scores, and to be able to calculate Z-Scores for many companies in a short amount of time.
-Then we take the
+We are calculating the Altman z-score of a few utility companies traded in the stock market .
+In order to calculate the z-score we need to know the company's finances.
+A score close to zero suggests that the company might be heading for bankruptcy, while a score closer to 3 is less likely to default on its loans.
+The goal of building this app is to find out which companies are doing well financially, but whose shares are trading below its intrinsic value or has a lower PE ratio compared to its peers in the same sector.

 ----